decentralized-identity/ion/docs/Q-and-A.md

 "The packages within are geared toward making interactions with ION maximally accessible for developers, with a primary focus on making their functionality dually available in both client Web and server environments."\
 (_@csuwildcat_)

+## *Q: Do you see wide-spread individual consumer adoption of the technology?
+What are the major hurdles and time-frame to get significant adoption across the U.S.?
+The **most significant** technical component left that we need is **standard encrypted personal datastores**, which we're working on now.
+Beyond that, there's probably a year or two more of basic integration and dev enablement work to get it into the web and other platforms.\
+(_@csuwildcat_)\
+_This is a giant leap forward for individuals and their privacy._(_@mkaplanPMP_)
 # Q&A section Identifiers and DIDs
 ## *Q: Who owns the DIDs generated with ION?
 Ownership of your DIDs is based on keys you generate locally, and all ION operations are signed with those keys, so even if you use our node for anchoring DID operations (or any other node), you are always in sole control.\